After making these cookies again and again (and in a cooking class) I made a few adjustments and am republishing the recipe. Enjoy and happy baking!

-Ilove creating a bit of Italy in my kitchen and then sharing it with friends and family, especially during the holiday season.
-It is a time to be together and hug and remember how much we love each other.
-And serving cookies will always make things better!
+I love creating a bit of Italy in my kitchen and then sharing it with friends and family, especially during the holiday season.
+It’s a time to be together and hug and remember how much we love each other.
+Serving these Sicilian Christmas cookies will always make things better!

 Cucidati – Sicilian fig-filled cookies, are a traditional Sicilian Christmas treat that are yummy and festive.
 They look lovely on a holiday platter and are fun to serve to guests.
 The name sounds like a children’s game or a pet name when you say it aloud.
 It is pronounced “kooch-ee-DA-ty” and means “little bracelets.”

 When you bite into a cookie, you taste the figs spiced with cinnamon, cocoa and honey and understand the complexities of the Sicilian cuisine with its Arabic influence.

 There are many variations and myriad ways to decorate these morsels of goodness.
 Every Sicilian grandma has her own favorite method for making these cookies, but the basic recipe is a fig-filling covered in a sweet, pastry dough.

 This recipe is adapted from La Cucina: The Regional Cooking of Italy.
 If you love Italian cooking, this is an excellent cookbook to have on hand.
 A group of industrious folks from Milan wanted to preserve the cultural heritage of Italian cooking, so they started the Italian Academy of Cuisine.
 They traveled throughout Italy to record the “classic recipes of regional Italian cooking.”
 This collection is 891 pages and has more than 2000 recipes that were gathered from villages, grandmothers, and farmers and is loaded with iconic and little-known dishes.